Maintaining and Upgrading your Welkin environment¶

 Upgrading the Welkin application stack¶

 Welkin consists of a multitude of open source components that interact to form a smooth End User experience.
 In order to free you of the burden of keeping track of when to upgrade the various components, new versions of Welkin are regularly release.
-When a new version is released, it becomes available as a tagged release in the GitHub repo.
+When a new version is released, it becomes available as a tagged release in the GitHub repository.

 Before upgrading to a new release, please review the changelog if possible, apply the upgrade to a staging environment before upgrading any environments with production data.